Build your own DIY barn door, including step by step PDF plans! It’s a great budget friendly project, even if you’re a beginner woodworker

 - Optional: Command strips if you’re going to hang a mirror like we did

 The reason I link to wood is because if you’re anything like me, sometimes the lumber aisle can be intimidating.
-So, by linking them, my hopes is that you can just place an order online and go pick it up!
+So, by linking them, my hopes is that you can just place an order online at Home Depot or Lowes and go pick it up!
 Saving you some time!
 Don’t say I never did nothin’ for ya.

-Steps to build your own DIY barn door
+Steps to building a barn door for yourself:

 First, you’ll want to measure your own width of your door casing and height because all your measurements will change depending on that.